SkylineCommunications/dataminer-docs/develop/TOOLS/ApplicationPackages/CreatingApplicationPackages.md

 # Creating application packages

-There are currently two ways to create application packages:
+There are multiple ways to create application packages:

 - Infrastructure as Code (IaC)
-- Using the application package builder API.
+- Using the application package builder API
+- Using the Packager .NET tool
+- Using the Low-Code-App-Extensions

 > [!TIP]
 > [DataMiner Integration Studio](xref:Overall_concept_of_the_DataMiner_Integration_Studio) supports creating application packages for Automation scripts solutions.